Do you grind your teeth? Hypnotherapy can help

 With hypnotherapy, your thoughts can be reframed.
 So instead of anticipating a bad night’s sleep, you will look forward to getting a sound night’s sleep with a relaxed jaw instead.

-Find a hypnotherapist that can help with Bruxism (teeth Grinding)
+Find a hypnotherapist who can help with bruxism